Write us

 Day 02: Sayllapata - Salkantay Pampa

-Estimated trekking time: 6 hours
+• Estimated time: 5 to 6 hours of total walking.

 Day 03: Salkantay Pampa - Pampacahuarina